 10.5 Supplier is liable without restriction under the Product Liability Act, in the event of an express assumption of a warranty or of a procurement risk or in the event of willful or grossly negligent violations of a duty.
 Supplier is also liable without restriction in the event of willful or negligent injury to life, physical well-being or health.
 In the event of Supplier’s negligence (other than gross negligence) resulting in property or pecuniary damage, Supplier shall only be liable for a breach of essential contractual duties the fulfillment of which is inevitable for the proper performance of the contract and Purchaser can particularly rely on, however, limited to characteristic damages that were foreseeable at the time of signature.

 10.6 No warranty is given for damages of all kind caused by improper treatment, change, installation and/or operation of the delivered product or by incorrect advice or instruction by Purchaser unless Supplier has caused those damages at least negligently.

-10.7 Defect claims shall become time-barred after 12 months, or such longer period as set out in Supplier’s price list and order confirmation, from the transfer of risk.
+10.7 Defect claims shall become time-barred after 12 months as of the statutory commencement of the limitation period.
 The same applies to legal defects.
-In the event of wilful breaches of a duty, claims arising from tortious acts, the absence of a warranted quality, the assumption of procurement risks or personal injury, the statutory time periods apply.
+In the event of wilful or grossly negligent breaches of a duty, claims arising from tortious acts, the absence of a warranted quality, the assumption of procurement risks or personal injury, the statutory time periods apply.
 Secs.
 438 para.
-3, 479 and 634a para.
+3, 445b and 634a para.
 3 BGB remain unaffected.